Monday, December 5, 2011

 VAs and Thanksgiving Break

 It's hard to believe it, but we only have three more classes left of the semester!
 Shut the front door, WHATT?
 I know.
 It seems even more crazy since we haven't had class in about a week, but hey, who's complaining?
+I hope you all turned in your storyboards and that they turned out well.
+I had difficulty trying to come up with something to form a visual argument for in an academic setting.
+But after procrastination on Facebook, I had some inspiration from my profile picture!

 As someone who studied abroad I highly recommend to anyone who's even entertaining the idea that they should definitely do it!
 And isn't studying abroad part of an academic setting?
 I've just thought about what my visual argument is going to be centered around, Studying Abroad!